-Or if you find it difficult to motivate yourself, one other high return, low attention drag but slightly more costly technique is getting involved in racquet sports (tennis, pickleball, badminton, racquetball etc..).
+Or if you find it difficult to motivate yourself, one other high return, low attention drag but the slightly more costly technique is getting involved in racquet sports (tennis, pickleball, badminton, racquetball, etc..).
 You may find it easier to stay active by playing something rather than having to do a workout for the sake of it.
 But remember the elevated heart rate, that’s the real strategy here.

 4. Money and Finances

 In a single word, compounding.
 Any strategy you use that compounds your money over a long period of time makes you rich and the best returns.
-I’m no financial adviser by any stretch of imagination, but I do use at least 2 powerful compounding strategies to invest in whatever savings I create.
+I’m no financial adviser by any stretch of the imagination, but I do use at least 2 powerful compounding strategies to invest in whatever savings I create.
 And both have a time horizon of at least 3 decades.
 They aren’t fancy and in fact boring, but that’s what I like – minimum attention spent but disproportionate returns.
 Compounding builds your wealth while you sleep.
 The most famous example is Warren Buffett who singles it out as the cornerstone of wealth building.
-And it’s not just the stock market, you can apply compounding is other types of investment vehicles too.
+And it’s not just the stock market, you can apply to the compound is other types of investment vehicles too.
 However, you will need to develop patience as a virtue for this strategy – something that meditators anyways have to develop in them.